-The cyclamen is one of the most spread houseplants, especially because it has its beautiful flowers during the winter, thus brightening up the cold periods.
-It belongs to the family Primulaceae and it includes different species originating from the east area of the Mediterranean.
-During the whole cultivation period it’s important to have a wet weather, with temperatures not higher than 15°.
+Cyclamen is one of the most popular houseplants, especially because its beautiful flowers bloom during the winter, thus brightening up the coldest months.
+It belongs to the family Primulaceae and it includes different species, all hailing from eastern Mediterranean.
+It is important to keep the cultivation environment humid and with a temperature not higher than 15°.